Kong/docs.konghq.com/app/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/index.md

 Each method is available when using [Auth0](/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/auth0), [Curity](/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/curity), [Okta](/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/okta), or [Azure](/dev-portal/app-reg/auth-strategies/oidc/dynamic-client-registration/azure) as the DCR identity provider.

 {:.note}
-> **Note:** When using DCR, each application will automatically receive a client ID and secret.
-These can be used to authenticate with services directly if using the client credentials grant, or can be used to obtain an access token from the identity provider if using the bearer token authentication method.
+> **Note:** When using DCR, each application automatically receives a client ID and secret.
+These credentials can be used to authenticate directly with services using the client credentials grant, or to obtain an access token from the identity provider when using the bearer token authentication method.

 ### Authentication with bearer tokens